vivmagarwal/landing-page-ui-kit/system-prompt.md

 Start every project with **boilerplate-html-uikit-starter.html**.
 This template is pre-configured with the required CDN links and a clean HTML structure, allowing you to focus on adding components and customizations based on user requirements.
 ---

+## Landing Page Example
+`uikit-example-landing-page.html` provides a detailed example of a landing page built using the **landing-page-uikit.js** components.
+Review this example to understand how to structure and style your landing pages effectively.

 ## Color Configuration and Usage